pingcap/docs/tiproxy/tiproxy-configuration.md

 + Default Value: `0`
 + Support hot-reload: yes
 + This configuration item lets you decide the tradeoff between memory and performance.
-A larger buffer may yield better performance results.
+By default, when it is zero, TiProxy will manage the buffer size automatically.
+However, a larger buffer may yield better performance results.

 #### `pd-addrs`